1. Introduction

 Fragmentation causes several problems for the species living in these fragments.

 4b.
-Fragmentation results in contiguous areas that are too small for populations to maintain themselves
+Fragmentation results in areas that are too small for populations to maintain themselves

 Depending on its ecological niche, any population of a species needs a certain amount of area to maintain itself.
-For top-level carnivores, a sustainable amount of area can be difficult to fit within any sized reserve, much less a fragment of a reserve.
+For top-level carnivores, the sustainable amount of area can be enormous.
 A pride of lions, for example, needs 20 square kilometers to maintain itself when prey is abundant.
 If the prey is scarce, that same pride might need 400 square km. (source: Britannica).
-A wolf pack needs 130 square kilometers to sustain itself when prey is abundant.
-That number increases to 2600 square kilometers when prey is scarce. (source: US Fish and Wildlife Service).
+A wolf pack needs 500-1300 square kilometers to sustain itself (US Fish and Wildlife Service) As a result, creating non-fragmented, contiguous reserves that can support top level carnivores can be difficult.

 4c.
 Fragmentation causes population bottlenecks